Lanercost Priory: Visitors and raiders

 The proximity to Scotland inevitably had an effect on the fortunes of the priory, and it was a target of Scots attacks in retaliation for English raids.
 This became acute after the outbreak of the Wars of Scottish Independence.
 In 1296 the Scottish army encamped at Lanercost after burning Hexham priory and Lambley nunnery.
 The Scots were interrupted before the damage could become great, and they retreated through Nicolforest, having burnt some houses of the monastery but not the church.
 Similar depredations under Wallace continued the next year and led to calls for reprisals from the English.

 Edward I made several visits to the priory in the latter part of his reign.
-In the autumn of 1280 he visited in the company of Queen Eleanor on his way to Newcastle.
+In the autumn of 1280 he visited in the company of Queen Eleanor of Castile on his way to Newcastle.
 The canons met him at the gate in their copes, and although staying only a few days, he found time to take 200 stags and hinds while hunting in Inglewood forest.
 In 1300, on his way to the siege of Caerlaverock Castle, Edward stayed at Lanercost for a short while.

-Edward's last visit was in 1306, travelling in a horse litter owing to age and illness, and accompanied by Queen Margaret, his second wife.
+Edward's last visit was in 1306, travelling in a horse litter owing to age and illness, and accompanied by Queen Margaret of France, his second wife.
 He arrived at Michaelmas and his stay extended until the following Easter, a duration of 6 months which put a huge burden upon the resources of the priory.
 It was while Edward was at Lanercost that the brothers of Robert de Brus and other Scottish captives were sent to Carlisle for execution by his order.